gi8lino/diskinfo/README.md

 ## description
 Show diskinfo (df -h) with a progressbar for disk usage.<br>
 The progressbar will be round up or down the progress to the next 5 percent.
 The disk usage in percent next to the progressbar will not be rounded.<br>
-If the screen resolution ist less than 80, the progressbar width will be cut in halfe!
+If the screen resolution ist less than 80, the progressbar width will be set to 10!

 ### optional parameters:
 * `-e, --excluded-types` - types of filesystem to hide.
 List of strings, separatet by a space. example: `-e "shm overlay tmpfs devtmpfs"`